neuro-sys/sector-cpc/docs/README.md

   --file filename.dsk <command>
   --new  filename.dsk
   --no-amsdos                         Do not add AMSDOS header.
-  --text                              Treat file as text, using SUB byte as EOF marker.
+  --text                              Treat file as text, and SUB byte as EOF marker.
 [0]
 Options:
   <command>:
     dir                               Lists contents of disk image.